 School is failing us.
 That’s why you need to take your learning in your own hands.
-A well-laid out plan, a bit of time management, the discipline of a schedule, and a daily dose of unflagging motivation should see you through.
+A well-laid out plan, a bit of time management, the discipline of a schedule, and you can finish a complete college course online these days.

-But I know you just might come back to the same old question—what should I learn?
+But I know you just might come back to the same old question—what do I want to learn?
 How about taking on a new skill as a 30-day challenge and see where it takes you.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.